awiggs/chip-gr8/docsource/pages/docs.md

 vms.inParallel(action)
 ```

 We can now just pick the best vm of the bunch.
 The Squash object thankfully has another observation that can help us: score.
-We can use the vms `.maxBy()` function to get the best VM.
+We can use the VMs `.maxBy()` function to get the best VM.

 ```lang:python-readonly
 best = vms.maxBy(lambda vm : Squash.observe(vm).score)
 ```

-We can now watch this vm like we did before using its `inputHistory`.
+We can now watch this VM like we did before using its `inputHistory`.
 Congratulations on writing your first Chip-Gr8 AI agent!
 You can find the final code altogether below.

 ```lang:python-readonly
 import random